In this guide we’ll be covering all the ways photographers can make money.

 Food photography is similar to still life photography except in food photography, the subject is food.

-The goal with food photography is to make the meal look as appetizing and aesthetic as possible.
+The goal with food photography is to make the meal look as appetizing and aesthetic as possible. (check out the best cameras for food photography)

 10. Sell Photos to Magazines